-Betonline is one of the top shelf sports betting sites in the industry and our recommended online sportsbook offering betting odds on Super Bowl 52.
+Betonline is one of the top shelf sports betting sites in the industry and our top recommended online sportsbook.
 With only a handful of truly 5 star sportsbooks available to US players, Betonline is right at the top of that list.
 They offer all sorts of action for players under one betting account to include one of the best sportsbook platforms around, a full racebook, a busy online poker room with tons of fish, and an online casino featuring live dealer table games.
 They even offer scratch cards and skill games, so whatever you're in the mood for, Betonline has got you covered.
-New players enjoy a 50% signup bonus up to $2500, plus 25% reload bonuses for life if you aren't running so hot.
+New players enjoy a 50% signup bonus up to $1,000, plus 25% reload bonuses for life if you aren't running so hot.

 Is Online Sports Betting Legal In California?

-The one thing that the Federal Wire Act did not achieve was preventing US residents from legally betting on sports at licensed offshore sportsbooks offering their services online.
+The one thing that the Federal Wire Act did not achieve was preventing US residents from legally betting on sports at certified offshore sportsbooks offering their services online.
 California’s gambling laws also do not prevent residents from enjoying online sports betting at legitimate bookmakers located outside of the US.
-This means that betting on sports at offshore online sportsbooks that are legally licensed and regulated is not a violation of any state or federal laws.
-The legitimate online sportsbooks you see listed in this guide legally accept customers from California and include coverage on a wide range of sports categories, a strong selection of betting lines and wagering options, with odds and paylines that are easily comparable to the Vegas bookmakers.
+This means that betting on sports at offshore online sportsbooks that are legally authorized and operated is not a violation of any state or federal laws.
+The legitimate online sportsbooks you see listed in this guide legally accept customers from California and include coverage on a wide range of sports categories, a strong selection of betting lines and wagering options, with odds and pay lines that are easily comparable to the Vegas bookmakers.

 How Federal Laws Affect the Betting Atmosphere in California

 As part of the United States, California is certainly subject to the federal regulations against gambling.
-Even if CA voted tomorrow to make gambling perfectly legal within its respective borders, it would have to contend with the will of the federal government of the USA, and whether or not the government actually allowed gambling to be legal there.
-There are three main pieces of legislation which are working together to keep gambling illegal in California: The Federal Wire Act, PASPA, and the UIGEA.
-Together, these federal gambling laws combine to restrict most forms of sports betting in the US.
+Since PASPA's repeal, there are two still main pieces of legislation which are working together to enforce federal law in California: The Federal Wire Act, and the UIGEA.
+Together, these federal gambling laws combine to restrict domestic online sports betting in the US.
 The good news is that none of these laws prohibits California residents from placing bets on sports at legally sanctioned offshore sportsbooks that accept American bettors.